IntroCSCI/colorvisionproject-Jalarios/README.md

 ```
  g++ -std=c++11 main.cpp -o cvp; ./cvp
-Hello and Welcome to my Blue-yellow color blind test.
+Hello and Welcome to Testing Your knowledge of Color Blindness.
 The test will begin easy at the start and will progressively get harder.

 =============================================

-Let's bring up the first two images.
+Let's bring up the first question.

-Test file for question 1

-pull up next two images
+How many types of Color Blindness are there?

+1.)
+4

+2.)
+2

-Which image is blue?
+Which choice is correct?
 (Please selecr 1 or 2)
 1
 Good choice!